jose-cisco/Symptoms-Recommendation/README.md

 - requirements.txt # Dependencies
 ## 📂 Working On Symptoms Data And Symptoms Recommendation Demo
 - AI_Symptomps_Note.db # Placeholder SQLite DB
-- **Data Engineering** — Extracted relevant explanation to the symptoms information.
+- Data Engineering.ipynb — Extracted relevant explanation to the symptoms information.
   This phase includes:
   - Processing and cleaning irrelevant information from extracted symptoms data
   - Transforming the cleaned data into a structured DataFrame
   - Loading the transformed data into the SQLite database for querying by the API
-  -
 ## 🧩 Symptoms Recommendation Process

 This module and notebook implement the **core workflow** for discovering and analyzing relationships between symptoms using data-driven techniques.